Human capital –

 • Gain stability and emotional security

-• Live in total coherence with who one really is
+• Live in coherence with who one really is

 The list is non-exhaustive but essential.